North Country small business owner enters race for NY-21

 Keene lifer believes she’s the one to take on Stefanik

-KEENE — As Katie Wilson followed her dog Derby and her neighbor’s dog Lucy up a mossy cascade of a path in this tiny mountain town she’s always called home, the 33-year-old small business owner talked about why she wants to represent the North Country in U.S. Congress.
+KEENE — As Katie Wilson followed her dog Derby and her neighbor’s dog Lucy up a mossy cascade of a path pocket option withdrawal methods in this tiny mountain town she’s always called home, the 33-year-old small business owner talked about why she wants to represent the North Country in U.S. Congress.

 The single mother of two — Cooper, 9, and Zinnia, 7 — bounded up a brook high above Hulls Falls, and in between tired breaths, she expressed her concerns with Congresswoman Elise Stefanik, R-Willsboro.
 Wilson also shared her own stances on issues as this private trail gave way to a clearing that looks down onto the field where an iconic crumbling red barn once sat along state Route 73.

 “I think there is a tenacity,” she continued.
-“The people who have lived here through a few North Country winters, they understand the somewhat extreme nature and sense of community it takes to thrive here, and Elise doesn’t.
+“The people who have lived here through a few North Country winters, they understand the somewhat extreme nature and best binary options brokers for sense of community it takes to thrive here, and Elise doesn’t.
 This isn’t an attack on her personality; this is just straight fact: She hasn’t been through that.

 To read the full article, click here.